Base class for mapping of ManagedRecords to and from persistent storage.

 A subclass of BatchAction that allows

-callers to batch up Save
+callers to batch up Save and Delete operations in the ORM.

 Abstract base class for objects that will be persisted by this ORM into some